liorshlomo/cost-manager-app-express.js-backend/README.md

 3. View your expenses history
 4. Generate reports

-##Dependencies
+## Dependencies
 The following dependencies are used in this project:

-*express: for building the server-side of the app *mongoose: for connecting to and interacting with the MongoDB database
+- express: for building the server-side of the app.
+- mongoose: for connecting to and interacting with the MongoDB database